 The terms Family Violence and Domestic Violence are used interchangeably to refer to a complex intermix of harmful, violent, aggressive, and abusive behaviours within a relationship.
-Abusive relationships are where one person deliberately uses threats, violence, power or intimidation to manipulate and control the other person/s.
+Domestic violence is not a about a loss of control, or a crime of passion.
+Domestic violence is a crime of power and control.

-- Physical Abuse: punching; pushing; hitting; hair pulling; kidnapping; inflicting burns; damaging property etc.
+- Physical Abuse: punching; pushing; hitting; hair pulling; kidnapping; inflicting burns; choking; strangulation; damaging property.

 - Sexual Violence: rape; demands for sex; forced sexual contact; forced to watch pornography; deliberate inflicting of pain during sex; contact with sexually transmitted disease through sexual acts; infidelity.

-- Emotional Abuse: humiliation; mind games; manipulation; harassment; intimidation; stalking; possessiveness; blaming the victim for the abuse; threats to destroy possessions and/or violence against self or other family members.
+- Emotional Abuse: humiliation; gas lighting; mind games; manipulation; harassment; intimidation; stalking; possessiveness/jealousy; blaming the victim; threats to destroy possessions; threats to harm or kill family members or pets.

 - Verbal Abuse: name calling; insults; yelling; swearing; malicious gossip; threats to disclose secrets; bullying.

-- Financial Abuse: preventing or limiting access and use of bank accounts; questioning money spent; insufficient money to buy food and necessities; questioning bank statements; threatening to cut-off access to the home or finances if the abuse is reported; purchasing luxury items while forcing others to be denied basic essentials or their ‘fair share’; gambling excessively.
+- Financial Abuse: preventing or limiting access to money and/or bank accounts; questioning money spent; insufficient money to buy food and necessities; questioning bank statements; threatening to cut-off access to the home or finances if the abuse is reported; purchasing luxury items while forcing others to be denied basic essentials or their ‘fair share’; gambling excessively; withholding child support.

 - Social Abuse: isolation; limiting contact with others, controlling and restricting access to family and friends; enforced confinement in the home; controlling the use of car and/or telephone; not allowing/enforcing religious or cultural practices; continual questioning about whereabouts and checking of phone messages and bills.